-In 1882, the Chinese Exclusion Act restricted Chinese immigration to the US, prohibited Chinese females from immigrating on grounds of prostitution, and revoked the citizenship of any US citizen who married a Chinese male.
-The consequences of this xenophobic legislation led Chinese immigrants to flee racial violence in the American West and to settle in Manhattan’s Chinatown.
-With a population now of around 50 thousand (2010 US Census), this remains the largest ethnically Chinese enclave in the Western Hemisphere.
+In 1882, the Chinese Exclusion Act restricted Chinese immigration to the US, prohibited Chinese females from immigrating on grounds of “prostitution,” and revoked the citizenship of any US citizen who married a Chinese male.
+The consequences of this xenophobic legislation motivated Chinese immigrants to flee racial violence in the American West and to settle in Manhattan’s Chinatown.
+With a population now of around fifty thousand (2010 census), this remains the largest ethnically Chinese enclave in the Western Hemisphere.

-The resilience of this community results from a confluence of factors: cultural, geographic, and (most of all) racial.
+The resilience of this community results from a confluence of factors: cultural, geographic, and political.
 Of innumerable immigrant groups to the US, the Chinese were among the only to have the most restrictive laws placed on their immigration.
-This stigma drove them toward three types of low-skilled manual labor – with which white Americans still deeply associate with the Chinese – laundries, restaurants, and garment manufacturing.
+This stigma drove them toward three types of low-paid labor – with which white Americans still deeply associate with the Chinese – laundries, restaurants, and garment manufacturing.
 Like the Chinese, other groups – particularly Irish-immigrant females – began working in these professions, but they soon climbed the social ladder.

-As an architectural historian, I am fascinated about how this political and racial agenda of exclusion is imprinted in the built environment of Chinatown.
+As an architectural historian, I see that the political and racial agenda of exclusion is imprinted in the built environment of Chinatown.
 To present this neighborhood’s geography: For most of its history, Chinatown was bordered to the north by Canal Street, to the east by Bowery, and to the South and West by the city’s federal courthouse and jail.
-The center of this community lies on the low wetland above a filled-in and polluted lake, called the Collect Pond.
+The center of this community lies on the low wetland above a filled-in and polluted lake called the Collect Pond.
 Historically, this area contained the city’s worst housing stock, was home to the city’s first tenement building (65 Mott Street), and was the epicenter for waterborne cholera during the epidemics of 1832 (~3,000 deaths) and again in 1866 (1,137 deaths).
-The city’s first slum clearance project was also in Chinatown, to create what is now present-day Columbus Park.
+The city’s first slum clearance project was also in Chinatown to create what is now present-day Columbus Park.

 When it comes to tourism, Americans seem to have a paradoxical relationship with Chinatown’s “oriental” culture and cuisine.
-On the hand, there is a proclaimed love of Chinese cuisine and art, as evidenced by the profusion of Chinese-themed restaurants for tourists in Chinatown, or as evidenced by the phenomenon in art history for western artists (and particularly French Impressionists) to incorporate decorative motifs from East Asian woodcuts and ceramics into their work.
-There is simultaneously exclusion of the people – from the society who created this food and art – from political power and social mobility.
+On the one hand, there is a proclaimed love of East Asian cuisine and art, as evidenced by the profusion of Asian-themed restaurants for tourists, or as evidenced by the phenomenon in art history for western artists (and particularly French Impressionists) to incorporate decorative motifs from East Asian woodcuts and ceramics into their work.
+On the other hand, there is simultaneously exclusion of the people who created this Chinese food and art from political power and social mobility.
 Still today, Americans seem to want competitively priced Chinese products without suffering the presence of the foreigners who produced these products.